woodpeck/osm-revert-scripts/README.md

     - *Modify notes*
 6. Click *Register*.
 7. Add `oauth2_client_id=...` with the application *Client ID* to your `.osmtoolsrc` file.

+You don't need to register *osmtools* on `api06.dev.openstreetmap.org` and `api.openstreetmap.org` servers.
+The scripts have app ids built in for these servers.
+You can set `oauth2_client_id` to an empty value to refuse to use oauth2 on these servers and go back to basic login/password authorization.

 SCRAPE SCRAPE SCRAPE
 --------------------